riganti/dotvvm-docs/Pages/basics-rest-api-bindings-building-own-api.md

 });
 ```

-Additionally from DotVVM 2.5, it is also necessary to override default schema naming strategy using the call to `CustomSchemaIds`.
+Additionally from DotVVM 2.5, it is also necessary to override the default schema-naming strategy using the call to `CustomSchemaIds`.

 ```CSHARP
 services.Configure<DotvvmApiOptions>(opt =>